-Throughout the reporting period, TUI AG has complied with the provisions of the UK Code in the version of July 2018, including its main principles, except as set out and explained below.'
+Throughout the reporting period, TUI AG has complied with the provisions of the UK Corporate Governance Code in the version of July 2018, including its main principles, except as set out and explained below.
+Further information on compliance with the UK Corporate Governance Code can be found in various parts of the Annual Report.'